DefineVishnu/nested-comments/src/app/readme.txt

   <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.3.1/jquery.min.js"></script>
   <script src="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.7/js/bootstrap.min.js"></script>

+app-componnent

+ root comments are  got in  app commponent
+ (ie commens with parent 0)

-  nested componet is comments component which is  called in the app component  (ie : comment-list )
+ root comments are iterated in  app component and each comment is passed as input to comment-list component

+comment-list-component

-  comment-list has a  input ("comments")
+  comment-list has a  input ("comment")

- if  comments has subcoments (again  a comment property it shows show replie button)

- on clicking show replies  sub coments  are shown
+ on clicking show replies  sub coments got and displayed as subcomments

+each  subcomments are passed as input to comment-list component  again

 recursion  components

- comments-list componets  is called again if  the input comment has subcoments with  by passing this subcoments as comment input
+ comments-list componets  is called again

 comments.ts
  is used as input